Druidcraft Tarot | Rebox

 Even a casual perusal of back posts from me will show that the Druidcraft is one of my absolute favourites and I fondly recall buying my first copy from a little incense-infused shop in Glastonbury when I met up with some tarot friends from TABI waaaaaaaaay back in the mists of time – 2004!

 That initial purchase netted me my very first deck with artwork by Will Worthington and the full-sized accompanying book (by Philip and Stephanie Carr-Gomm of OBOD).

 I have used it religiously (metaphorically and literally!) since I got it and when the interest for borderless decks arose a few years ago, I decided to buy myself a second copy of the deck and trim it down.
 My friend Louise, at Priestess Tarot, kindly trimmed the cards for me and sent them back (thanks Lou!).

-While deck creators reel at the thought of their carefully designed decks being hacked about by their owners, a trimmed deck IS much easier to handle and, depending on the deck, can create a very strong and immediate connection with the artwork.
+While deck creators reel back in horror at the thought of their carefully designed decks being hacked about by their owners, a trimmed deck IS much easier to handle and, depending on the deck, can create a very strong and immediate connection with the artwork.
 Although, if you are considering this – consider whether you want card titles on or off before you start!

 This second incarnation came in a much smaller box, about the size of the deck itself and, more importantly, the accompanying book had shrunk to accommodate the new reduced box.

-The latest version of the Druidcraft restores the cards to a full-sized box where the cards and book are accessed from a side drawer (with a ribbon loop to help you pull out the drawer).
+Now in its third version, this latest version of the Druidcraft restores the cards to a full-sized box where the cards and book are accessed from a side drawer (with a ribbon loop to help you pull out the drawer).